odpi/egeria/open-metadata-implementation/adapters/open-connectors/system-connectors/README.md

 # System connectors

-The system connectors are resource connectors that act like clients to particular types of systems.
+The system connectors are resource connectors that interact with systems.
-They are typically embedded in integration connectors and governance services.

 * [Apache Atlas Connectors](apache-atlas-connectors) support various types of connectors that work with Apache Atlas.